kellsweig/Predicting-Housing-Prices/README.md

 # Project 2 - Ames Housing Data and Kaggle Challenge

+I am part of a firm, SmartConsulting, that has been hired by IA Construction, a developer in Iowa.
+IA construction is looking to purchase land in Ames, IA as well as possibly in other towns nearby.
+Before they purchase the land and begin to plan out construction, they need more information about the housing market.
+IA construction wants to be able to estimate the profit from this project as well as design their construction plans to maximize profit.

+SmartConsulting has assessed IA Construction's problem and assigned me the task of creating a model that will predict the sale price of a single home, which will be used to predict the total revenue.
+However, other members of my team will be using insights from my model to develop other models to help guide construction choices.

+Specifically, my model will be used as a starting point to help advise what types of home models will be most profitable and to help predict how certain features impact home price.
+These features include:
+- 1 story vs 2 story vs split-level
+- SQ Footage (Size of the homes)
+- Number of bedrooms
+- Number of bathrooms
+- Quality of building materials/ material choice
+- Adding a basement
+- Adding a garage

+My team's final recommendations will account for costs, time to sell (desirability) and other factors.

+# Data Dictionary

 Welcome to Project 2!
 It's time to start modeling.

 **Primary Learning Objectives:**